momo1231-for/momo1231-for/README.md

 Welcome to My GitHub Profile! 👋
 # Hello, I'm Joshua Oresanya

-I'm an aspiring Cloud Security Engineer passionate about securing the cloud, and innovative solutions.
+I'm an aspiring Cloud Security Engineer passionate about securing the cloud and innovative solutions.

 ## 👨‍💻 About Me
 <div>